 Fitzai Posted January 18, 2017 Report Share Posted January 18, 2017 On 12/4/2016 at 0:10 PM, HanselPZB said: Hi mx67 Almost all are homosexuals, though we have had bisexual attendees before.
 Your identity will be kept strictly confidential (we have a form that participants must sign that assures each of their confidentiality).
 Each session lasts at least 3 hours with a short break in between.
 The location will be disclosed once the Programme coordinator ascertains your participation.
 The aim of our empowerment sessions is to help participants pick up the pieces and hopefully help other HIV positive along the way to do so and we do this by going through a customised set of modules.
 Hope that helps! xoxo Hansel That is not true.
 I heard from friends that attendees, and even some of the facilitators themselves gossip about the identity of some of the attendees.
 Aiden Adams 1 Quote Link to comment

 lovehandle Posted January 18, 2017 Report Share Posted January 18, 2017 So long there is a "mouth", there bound to b gossips eg doc and nurses counsellors and administrator in the same wkplace is this really something out-of the norm?
-HanselPZB and Since u r here 2 Quote Link to comment
+Since u r here and HanselPZB 2 Quote Link to comment

 Roy2017 Posted January 22, 2017 Report Share Posted January 22, 2017 (edited) Hi there just been diagnosed recently.
 Seeking For friend even LTR or just fren keep company for each other.Spend time chit chat cos we are in the same boat probally will have good relation to last.Someone there as people need people.
 So let go the ego, fear, shyness,feeling depressed,lets mingle .
 Edited April 10, 2017 by Roy2017 Quote Link to comment